kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Any explanation why the data files are different?
 No idea.

-Accidentally I had a look at the monitoring file and noticed that first one and then the other slave had a lag, which was taken care of automatically, as it seems:
+Accidentally I had a look at the monitoring file and noticed that first slave s1 and then the slave s2 had a lag, which was taken care of automatically, as it seems:

     /c/bak/mysql_repl_monitor.sh 240 ------------------------------------------------------------------- 2018-03-12_12:23:00
     175 =====> s1 OK 2018-03-12_12:23:00 Seconds_Behind_Master 0 Master_Log_File mysql-bin.000004 Read_Master_Log_Pos 24624489